How is a Radiographic Image Formed

-When an x-ray passes through an absorber, it gets differentially absorbed by what constitutes the absorber and the thickness of each component.
-When the x-ray beam exits this absorber, it will have varying levels of intensities.
-This variation will be recorded on a radiographic receptor as different densities generating the radiographic contrast.
-The densities related to a thick absorber (i.e., aluminum) will be brighter than the densities of the thin absorbers (Figure 1).1-5
+X-rays are differentially absorbed when they pass through an absorber.
+The absorption of x-rays is related to the absorber component's thickness and density.
+Therefore, when the x-ray beam exits this absorber, it will have varying intensity levels.
+The radiographic receptor will record the variation in the x-ray intensity as radiographic density.
+The difference between the radiographic densities is the radiographic contrast.
+The radiographic densities related to a thick absorber will be brighter than the densities of the thin absorbers (Figure 1).1-5

 Figure 1.
 Illustration of a radiographic image formation.